Applying dendrochronology for genomic resilience

 Collaboration with stakeholders will:

-• Identify seed zones and gene flow strategies prepared for future climates to inform policies such as the Trees Action Plan and UK Forest Genetic Resources Strategy.
+• Identify seed zones and gene flow strategies prepared for future climates to inform future policies.

 • Predict the performance of newly planted and naturally regenerating woodlands compared to mature forests.